Generic Name: magnesium oxide (mag NEE see um OCK side)

 Call your doctor if your symptoms do not improve after 7 days of treatment, or if symptoms get worse.

 Store at room temperature away from moisture and heat.

 What happens if I miss a dose?

-Since magnesium oxide is sometimes used when needed, you may not be on a dosing schedule.
+Since Phillips' Cramp-free is sometimes used when needed, you may not be on a dosing schedule.
 If you are on a schedule, take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Overdose symptoms may include nausea, vomiting, weakness, breathing problems, slow reflexes, weak pulse, extreme drowsiness, and feeling dizzy or light-headed.